RETURN TO PLAY GUIDELINES

 Any individual (player, coach, staff or parent/guardian) who has tested positive for COVID-19 cannot return to team activities until 10 days after symptoms first begin and resolution of fever for at least 24 hours, without the use of fever-reducing medications, and with improvement of other symptoms.
 A clearance note from local health department or primary care provider will be required prior to returning to team activities.

-- Close contact outside of the home, quarantine for 10 days, but monitor for symptoms for 14 days.
+- Close contact outside of the home = quarantine for 10 days.
+Continue to monitor for symptoms for 14 days.

 If asymptomatic after 10-14 days since last exposure as noted above, the player or coach can return to participation.
 In this case, EXPOSURE means any one of the following: